15 Most Beautiful Beaches in California

 What I loved best:

-I wandered along the beach until I reached the iconic Keyhole Arch, a massive rock formation pierced by a natural window where, at sunset, the golden light pours through in a breathtaking glow.
+I wandered along the beach until I reached the iconic Keyhole Arch.
+It's a massive rock formation with a natural window.
+At sunset, the golden light pours through in a breathtaking glow, my favorite highlight!

 Glass Beach, Central Coast